Last Updated on November 4th, 2021

-If you’ve tried every over-the-counter acne treatment known to man, and your skin still isn’t clear, it might be time to talk to a dermatologist.
+If you’ve tried many over-the-counter acne treatments, and your skin still isn’t clear, it might be time to talk to a dermatologist.
 Dermatologists specialize in conditions affecting the skin, and they can prescribe medications that you can’t get over-the-counter.
-The only problem is, insurance doesn’t always cover dermatology visits, which can be expensive.
+The only problem is, insurance doesn’t always cover dermatology visits, which can be very expensive.

 Article Table of Contents